Avoid PC-Layout \"Gotchas\" in ISM-RF Products

 Most of these problems derive from one of a few common causes.
 We will discuss each in turn.

-).
+Inductor OrientationMutual inductance is present when two inductors (even two PC traces) are in proximity.
+Current in the first circuit induces a magnetic field that stimulates current in the second circuit (Figure 1).
 This process is similar to the action between primary and secondary windings in a transformer.
-When the two currents interact through the magnetic field, the resulting voltage is governed by the mutual inductance, LM
+When the two currents interact through the magnetic field, the resulting voltage is governed by the mutual inductance, LM:

 Figure 1.
 Magnetic field lines show the possibility of mutual inductance based on inductor orientation.